jfox015/Foxtrot/README.md

 # Foxtrot
-A example cryptocurrency wallet UI and backend based on the MEAN stack.
+A example of a cryptocurrency wallet UI and backend based on the MEAN stack.

 ## Current Features